Codeyg12/expressNotes/README.md

   ### Installation

-  Go to Github and clone the code
+  Go to Github and clone the code.
+You will also need to install all necessary packages found in the package.JSON

   ### Usage